-THEA-1500 History of Film
+History of Film

-Technological and aesthetic evolution of film art is reviewed from its origins to the present.
-International and American film theories and their cultural and artistic implications are surveyed during the screening sessions, followed by in-class analysis.
+Technological and aesthetic evolution of film art is reviewed from its origins to the present in this course.
+American and international film theories and their cultural and artistic implications are surveyed during the screening sessions, followed by in-class analysis.

-THEA-1760 All-College Play
+All College Play